Renard-Dartigue/Note-Taker/README.md

 An application called Note Taker that can be used to write and save notes.

 ## Description
-This project creates a application that helps users take notes
+This project creates a application that helps users take notes.
+They can use the area on the right to input and title and their notes below.
+The plus sign on the upper right-hand corner will create a new note.
+The left side is where the user's previous notes will apprear.

 ## Installation
 git clone project to your